 As a Legislative Envoy, you will:

-- Get to know your legislators by attending local office hours (1-2 times per year), following your legislators on social media, setting up meetings for yourself or with a group of constituents, and encouraging your local League to get together with legislators.
+- Get to know the legislators who represent your League by attending local office hours (1-2 times per year), following your legislators on social media, setting up meetings for yourself and encouraging your local League to get together with legislators.

 - Learn about state League priorities by receiving summaries of bills LWVMA is following, participating in webinars and teleconferences, acting on Action Alerts, and attending Day on the Hill.